rschindeler/Pybash/docs/source/under_the_hood.rst

     * |pybash_runner|
         * Contains methods for executing shell and python commands
         * Splits pipeline commands into their stages and manages the piping between them
-        * Handels redirects to files, python variables
+        * Handles redirects to files, python variables

 Command Execution Flow
 ---------------------------------